Strip Malls Are Still Going Strong in the Retail Commercial Real Estate Space

 Lately, seasonal and pop-up shops have been making the rounds in shopping centers with vacancies.
 Halloween-themed shops, specialty book stores, and unique dining opportunities are three examples of short-term tenant possibilities.
 These lease terms are typically favorable to your bottom line.
 You charge higher rent because the duration of the contract is much shorter.
 It also fills a vacant spot for a time while you look for a permanent solution.

-Retail business ebbs and flows like everything these days, but strip malls are a facet of commercial real estate that is going strong.
-Their smaller space, high tenant occupancy, and possible mixed uses make them a gem for any investor.
+Retail business ebbs and flows like everything else these days, but strip malls are a facet of commercial real estate that is still going strong.
+Their smaller space, higher tenant occupancy, and mixed use possibilities make them a gem for any investor.